foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

 - Configure your hardware with proper core configuration.

-- The hardware resources are described as per the table below.
+- The hardware resources are described at the table below.

 ==================== ==========================================================
  Hardware Resources  Represent